ldocull/MaslowDue/README.md

 $102=735.000 (z, step/mm)
 ```
 These parameters make the conversion from encoder-counts to mm in the DUE configuration.

-**Note**: _if the direction of a motor needs to be reversed, the position increments and decrements must be reversed in the `stepper.c`:_
+**Note:** _if the direction of a motor needs to be reversed, the position increments and decrements must be reversed in the `stepper.c`:_
 ```c
 void timer4_handler(void) routine